Welcome to Indigikitchen!

 It’s no secret that healthy eating generally involves avoiding processed foods and preservatives.
 Indigenous foods like wild game, berries, corn, squash, and wild rice are far easier for the digestive system to process than wheat flour, dairy, and sugar.
 In the case of Natives, there is the added benefit of cultural revitalization; pre-contact foods, especially those harvested locally, are a testament to the resilience of Native lifestyles and a delicious way of resisting colonization.

 Mariah Gladstone (Blackfeet, Cherokee) grew up in Northwest Montana.
 She graduated from Columbia University with a degree in Environmental Engineering and returned home where she developed Indigikitchen.
-Mariah has been recognized as a "Champion for Change" through the Center for Native American Youth, a "Culture of Health Leader" through the Robert Wood Johnson Foundation, and a Grist 50 "Fixer."
-She is currently on the board of the Native Youth Food Sovereignty Alliance (NYFSA).
+Mariah has been recognized as a "Champion for Change" through the Center for Native American Youth, a "Culture of Health Leader" through the Robert Wood Johnson Foundation, and an MIT Solve Indigenous Communities Fellow.
+She serves on the board of the FAST (Food Access and Sustainability Team) Blackfeet.
+Mariah is a Sloan Scholar currently completing her Master's Degree at SUNY - ESF through the Center for Native Peoples and the Environment.